Fad or future? Telehealth expansion eyed beyond pandemic

 “I would have had to go back to taking insulin by syringe,” she said.

 Grady prepared for the virtual visit by calling her clinician’s tech department and downloading teleconference software.
 She says she would do some future visits by video, but not all.
-For example, people with diabetes need periodic blood tests, and their feet mush be checked for signs of circulatory problems.
+For example, people with diabetes need periodic blood tests, and their feet must be checked for signs of circulatory problems.

 Still, quite a few follow-ups “could be done very efficiently and be just as useful to the physician and myself as going in and seeing them in person,” Grady said.